marczaku/213-design-patterns/week-1/day-2/01-optimization-patterns/README.md

 <details>
   <summary>Third Hint</summary>

-  The `private ColorInfo[] colors` Field is the part that consumes most memory.
+  The `private ColorInfo[] colors` Field is the part that consumes most memory and should therefore be shared.

 </details>